jgergic/gooddata.github.com/_posts/2011-01-13-adding-hyperlinks-to-attribute.md

 ---
-title: Adding Hyperlink to Your Attributes
+title: Adding Hyperlinks to Your Attributes
 excerpt: A short guide to using custom MAQL DDL to add hyperlinks your report headers, which can integrate with external applications
 layout: post
 ---

 # {{ page.title }}

-When analyzing data from online applications (Salesforce, Zendesk, etc.) it makes a lot of sense to set up some attributes to be clickable hyperlinks leading back to the original data.
-Take this example of Susan's open support tickets in Zendesk, along with the age of the tickets:
+When analyzing data from online applications (Salesforce, Zendesk, etc.), it makes a lot of sense to set up some attributes to be clickable hyperlinks leading back to the original data.
+Take this *example* of Susan's open support tickets in Zendesk, along with the age of the tickets:

 ![Open Tickets]({{ site.root }}/images/posts/2011-01-13-open-tickets.png)

-Wouldn't it be nice if you could click on the ID of the individual support ticket and open it directly back in Zendesk?
-Well let's have a look how we can get this done.
+Wouldn't it be nice if you could click on the ID of the individual support ticket and open it directly back in the original application?
+Well let's have a look at how we can get this done.

 First, we'll need to extend our original data with a new column `URL` containing the link for each ticket: